zaycodes/zaycodes.github.io/_posts/2019-12-13-my-experience-applying-to-outreachy.md

 ## Getting Selected as an Outreachy Wikimedia Intern

-On the 26th of Novemmber 2019, I got the most exciting news that I had been selected as an Outreachy intern for Wikimedia.
+On the 26th of November 2019, I got the most exciting news that I had been selected as an Outreachy intern for Wikimedia.
 I was excited that I didn't give up before I even started simply because I thought it wasn't for me.
 So I will be working on the project: Documentation improvements to the ~20 top 100 most viewed MediaWiki Action API pages on-wiki.

 I'm really excited to be working for Wikimedia, it feels like a dream come through and I also look forward to working with my mentor and the Wikimedia community to be able to contribute my own little quota to this wonderful foundation.